pikho/ppromptor/README.md

 # Prompt-Promptor

-Prompt-Promptor(or shorten for ppromptor) is a Python library with a web interface that automatically generates and improves prompts for LLMs.
-It adapts concepts from autonomous agents (e.g., AutoGPT), and comprises three agents: Proposer, Evaluator, and Analyzer.
-These agents work together to continuously improve the generated prompts.
+Prompt-Promptor(or shorten for ppromptor) is a Python library designed to automatically generate and improve prompts for LLMs.
+It draws inspiration from autonomous agents like AutoGPT and consists of three agents: Proposer, Evaluator, and Analyzer.
+These agents work together with human experts to continuously improve the generated prompts.

 ## 🚀 Features: